ikestevens/yt-watch-visualizer/README.md

-# yt-watch-visualizer
+# Youtube Watch Visualizer

-count of how many youtube videos I've watched over the past week, visualized into artwork
+A simple artwork to display the number of youtube videos I've watched in the past 6 months of the data that YouTube gives me (via Google Takeout).